pivotal/docs-tap/install-air-gap.hbs.md

       workshops.learningcenter.tanzu.vmware.com            Workshop Building Tutorial                                                Workshop Building Tutorial
     ```

-## <a id='air-gap-policy'></a> Prepare Sigstore TUF Stack for Air-gapped Policy Controller
+## <a id='air-gap-policy'></a> Prepare Sigstore Stack for Air-gapped Policy Controller

->**Note** This section only applies if the target environment requires support for keyless auhtorities in `ClusterImagePulicy`.
-In this case Tanzu Application Platform needs to be installed with the value `policy.tuf_enabled: true` and a Sigstore TUF stack needs to be deployed or made accessible.
+>**Note** This section only applies if the target environment requires support for keyless authorities in `ClusterImagePolicy`.
+In this case Tanzu Application Platform needs to be installed with the value `policy.tuf_enabled: true`.
+By default keyless authorities support is disabled.

-With the TUF initialization enabled Supply Chain Security Tools - Policy Controller requires access to a The Update Framework (TUF) server.
+By default the public official Sigstore "The Update Framework" (TUF) server is used.
-In an environment with public Internet access, the public official Sigstore TUF server is used.
+To target an alternative Sigstore stack, specify `policy.tuf_mirror` and `policy.tuf_root`.

 The Sigstore Stack consists of: